pip install -U ovito

 Number of CPU cores

 OVITO uses all available processor cores by default to perform certain computations.
 To explicitly restrict the program to a smaller number of parallel threads, use the --nthreads command line parameter, e.g. ovitos --nthreads 1 myscript.py.
-See Specifying the number of processor cores.
+See Controlling how many processor cores OVITO uses.

 Installing third-party Python modules